karmek-k/ksv/README.md

 And it's not [that one from the book](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html).

-I'm implementing it from scratch (with no extra crates) in order to learn more about web servers :)
+I'm implementing it from scratch (with as few extra crates as possible) in order to learn more about web servers :)

 ## TODO